 The client advocate, leadership and change agent roles of the professional nurse are analyzed in a variety of health care settings.
 The application of decision making process is analyzed.
+(3 hrs. lect.)

 NUR - 4836 C PROFESSIONAL NURSING PRACTICUM (6 CREDITS)